 This is part of our Fa-La-La-La Farmhouse series.
-To get all 10 days and the free printables that go with them, sign up here!
+To get the free printables that go with them, sign up here!

 Does your family celebrate on Christmas Eve or Christmas Day?
 Or do you have a holiday gathering coming up sometime before then?
 No matter when or how large your event, you’ll want to be prepared.
 Learn all about how to plan your holiday menu with these tips.